Contact stationary Legendrian surfaces in $S^5$: Introduction

 In particular, if

-then either $S=0$ and $M$ is totally geodesic, or $S=\frac{4}{3}$ ,n=4 and $M$ is the Veronese surface. \end{thm} The above classification for minimal surfaces in a sphere with $S=\frac{4}{3}$ was also got by Chern et al. in \cite{C-C-K}.
+then either $S=0$ and $M$ is totally geodesic, or $S=\frac{4}{3}$ ,n=4 and $M$ is the Veronese surface. \end{thm} The above classification for minimal surfaces in a sphere with $S=\frac{4}{3}$ was also got by Chern et al. in \cite{CCK}.

-We see that the (first) pinching constant for minimal surfaces in $S^3$ is 2, but it is $\frac{4}{3}$ for minimal surfaces of higher codimensions.
-This is an interesting phenomenon and we think this dues to the complexity of the normal bundle, because for Legendrian minimal surfaces in $S^{5}$, the (first) pinching constant is also 2. \begin{thm}[\cite{YKM}] If $M$ is a Legendrian minimal surface of the unit sphere $S^5$ and $0\leq S\leq 2$, then $S$ is identically 0 or 1. \end{thm} \begin{rem} This pinching theorem is optimal, by virtual of a result due to Haskins (\cite{Ha}, theorem 5.5). \end{rem} For higher dimension case of this theorem we refer to \cite{DV}.
+We see that the (first) pinching constant for minimal surfaces in $\mathbb{S}^3$ is 2, but it is $\frac{4}{3}$ for minimal surfaces of higher codimensions.
+This is an interesting phenomenon and we think this dues to the complexity of the normal bundle, because for minimal Legendrian surfaces in $\mathbb{S}^5$, the (first) pinching constant is also 2. \begin{thm}[\cite{YKM}] If $M$ is a minimal Legendrian surface of the unit sphere $\mathbb{S}^5$ and $0\leq S\leq 2$, then $S$ is identically 0 or 2. \end{thm}